BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - **Object-Oriented Programming, OOP:** C++, Python, Java, Visual Basic
 - **Functional Programming, FP:** C++, Clojure, Haskel, etc.

-Please see [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG) repository in my github page as an example of my FP and DOD background.
+Please see [VectorTree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) and [PersistentDAG](https://github.com/BarisAlbayrakIEEE/PersistentDAG.git) repositories in my github page as an example of my FP and DOD background.

 I had some earlier work on a geometry library which is currently a mixture of buggy code.
 I will publish two libraries from this work: